Know History Better To Play Video Poker Games

 Video Poker is actually a casino game that almost never get off the ground.
 Si Redd, an employee of Bally technologies who was working at the time as a distributor, pitched a new invention idea to executives in Chicago.
 This new idea was Video Poker.
 Amazingly, the executives vetoed the game as being unfavourable as they didn’t want to take a risk and branch out with a game that was untested with players and may flop.

-Fortunately Redd persevered and convinced Bally to give him the patent for Video Poker.
+Fortunately Redd persevered and convinced Bally to give him the patent for Video poker machines Australia.
 This was possibly the biggest single mistake Bally ever made, but at the time they had no idea what they were passing up.

 Brokering a Video Poker Deal